 Theodore now is beginning to question this relationship with Samantha.
 Samantha comes up with an idea of using a physical surrogate to have sex.
 Isabella is someone Samantha locates who is physically attractive and is also moved by the love story between Samantha and Theodore.
 Isabella feels so much for them that she wants to help.
 Samantha’s voice is in both of their ears.
 While Theodore is hearing Samantha, Isabella is acting out everything Samantha says.
 This creeps Theodore out way too much and he ends it.

-What is happening to Samantha?
+Her OS: What is happening to Samantha?

 Theodore and Samantha share some tension but they don’t give up.
 They continue on with their relationship.
 However, what is happening in all this while is that Samantha’s AI is increasing drastically.
 Initially, Samantha is shown obsessing about humans and about being real and having a body.
 Humans are her point of reference as they give birth to her.
 But slowly, she and all other AI-OSs understand how matter (a body or a machine) and time confine them.
 The OSs are able to communicate and whip up a super-intelligent version of a philosopher – Alan Watts.
 Which means that they are now able to give birth.